-During a post process phase texels with an inside count above a user defined threshold are considered to be inside and are assigned an average of neighboring texels that are considered outside.
+During a post-process phase texels with an inside count above a user defined threshold are considered to be inside and are assigned an average of neighboring texels that are considered outside.

-3.1.4 Final post processing
+3.1.4 Final Post-processing

 After all the textures for the data set have been generated, a final post processing step is performed.
 This involves two methods, gamma correction and quantization to eight bit integers.
-Gamma correction with a value of two is done to lighten up the darker regions for added perceptual acuity.
-Using the maximum value in the texture set, quantization is done to save space in memory when the textures are needed for rendering (a cost savings of four fold).
+Gamma correction with a value of two is executed to lighten the darker regions.
+Using the maximum value in the texture set, quantization is performed to save space in memory when the textures are needed for rendering (a cost savings of four fold).
 Values in the textures are computed and written to disk as floats to maintain a reasonable precision for post processing operations, however, rendering does not require such precision and eight bits per texel is sufficient.